Michael Harris II Preview, Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 27th-ranked team ERA across all MLB pitching staffs (5.00).
+- The Nationals' 5.00 team ERA ranks 27th across all league pitching staffs.

-- Nationals pitchers combine to surrender 242 total home runs at a rate of 1.5 per game (most in the league).
+- Nationals pitchers combine to surrender the most home runs in baseball (243 total, 1.5 per game).

+- Rutledge (1-1 with a 6.00 ERA and eight strikeouts in 15 2/3 innings pitched) makes the start for the Nationals, his fourth of the season.

-- In his last outing on Sunday against the Atlanta Braves, the righty threw 4 2/3 innings, giving up four earned runs while surrendering five hits.
+- The right-hander's most recent appearance came on Sunday against the Atlanta Braves, when he went five innings, surrendering one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.